gilbox/react-spark-scroll/README.md

 ## Custom Animation Engine

-The factory method returned by `require('react-spark-scroll')` expects an options object with where only one option is *required*: `animator`. `animator` should be an object with the property `instance` of type `function`.
+The factory method returned by `require('react-spark-scroll')` expects an options object where only one option is *required*: `animator`. `animator` should be an object with the property `instance` of type `function`.
 Invoking `animator.instance()` returns an instance of a Spark Scroll-compatible animator.
 Included with `react-spark-scroll` are two different animators: Rekapi and GSAP.
 Here